zukunft/zukunft.com/docs/code_functions_all.md

     \-- views_related
         \-- ui_list - HTML for the views related to the given word: its own default view plus the default
     \-- view_tab_box
-        \-- ui_list - HTML for the col-4 tab box of the word or triple page: a "Views" tab with the related
+        \-- ui_list - HTML for the col-4 tab box of the word, triple or formula page: a "Views" tab with the
     \-- link_list_word
         \-- ui_list - @param db_object $dbo the word, triple or formula object that should be shown to the user
     \-- num_list